abhips/bulk-filename-cleaner/README.md

 3) `string case of filename` - decides the string case of the filenames. choices are lower case, upper case, and title case.
 4) `file name word separator` - charactor to separate the words in the file names.
 Options are _ , - and " "(single space).
 5) `file name prefix` - a prefix can be used with the files, by default it is None.
-6) `config directory path` - don't mind about now.
+6) `config directory path` - don't mind about it now.

-P.S:- `master` branch has the stable code. `development` branch has latest code
+P.S:- `master` branch has the stable code. `development` branch has latest but unstable code

 ### TODO
 0) Do more testing for Windows